 |Completed||1917 - Skinner & Eddy Corp, Seattle WA|

 |Fate||Sunk by U-402 (Siegfried Freiherr von Forstner)|

 |Position||52° 26'N, 45° 22'W - Grid AJ 8658|

 |Complement||41 (37 dead and 4 survivors).|

 |Route||Botwood - St. John’s (29 Oct) - Sydney, CB - Belfast - Avonmouth|

 |Cargo||7410 tons of zinc concentrates and munitions|

-The master, 31 crew members and seven gunners from the Empire Leopard (Master John Evan Evans) were lost.
-Three crew members were picked up by the British rescue ship Stockport (Master Thomas Ernest Fea OBE) and landed at Reykjavik on 8 November.
+The master, 29 crew members and seven gunners from the Empire Leopard (Master John Evan Evans) were lost.
+Five crew members were picked up by the British rescue ship Stockport (Master Thomas Ernest Fea, OBE), but one of them died of exposure after being rescued and was buried at sea.
+The survivors were landed at Reykjavik on 8 November.

 If you can help us with any additional information on this vessel then please contact us.